RapidAPI/DevRel-Stack-Data/guides/posts/bilal/increase-api-adoption/post.md

 ## Performance

 Finally, the most crucial benchmark before a developer adopts your API is its performance.
 The response time of the first call to the API is the decisive factor in adoption.
-The journey of adoption starting from discovering your API comes down to this point.
-Therefore it is always worth focusing on optimizing performance of the API.
+The journey of adoption, starting from discovering your API comes down to this point.
+Therefore it is always worth focusing on optimizing the performance of the API.

 If you are interested, consider going through these [ways to optimize your API performance](https://guides.rapidapi.com/optimize-api).